 If you are on any other plan:

-By May 31, 2026: Any report without a date range, or with a date range longer than two years, will automatically be updated to use the maximum 2-year range allowed for these plans.
+• By May 31, 2026: Any report without a date range, or with a date range longer than the recent two years, will automatically be updated to use the maximum 2-year range allowed for these plans

 To add a report date range filter:

-At both the report and page levels, you have the option to create date range filters, which apply to the entire report or only to the specific page.
+At both the report and page levels, you can create date range filters that apply to the entire report or only to the specific page.
 Analytics safeguards mandate a report date range.

 To add a report date range: